-For 21 years, Sister Barbara Geib served in Notre Dame ministries in elementary schools and parishes from Santa Clara to Los Angeles, and Honolulu to Seattle.
+For 21 years, Sister Barbara (James Marie) Geib served in Notre Dame ministries in elementary schools and parishes from Santa Clara to Los Angeles, and Honolulu to Seattle.
 In 1976, just as her one-year assignment as religious education coordinator at St. Mark’s, Seattle, was ending, she heard that St. Mary of the Valley, a small rural parish in Monroe, Washington, needed a parish Sister.
 There, Sister had responsibility for RCIA, baptismal and funeral preparation, home visits, and communion calls to homes and hospitals, but that wouldn’t begin to describe it–or her.

-Rev. Philip Bloom, pastor of St. Mary’s of the Valley, says, “We are so grateful for her presence here.
+In 2012, on the occasion of Sr. Barbara’s 60th Jubilee as a Sister of Notre Dame de Namur, Rev. Philip Bloom, pastor of St. Mary’s of the Valley, said, “We are so grateful for her presence here.
 She reaches out to people who have been hurt by past experiences in our church and talks with them in a very gentle way.
-For her, church is people, all people.
+For her, church is people–all people.
 She reaches out to those who are broken by domestic violence or other family problems.
 In the many years she has been here, St. Mary’s has changed from a small, rural, Anglo parish to become a suburban parish, with a majority of its people Spanish speaking.
 She speaks enough to participate at the Spanish Mass and be loved by the people.
 She is a good example for others.”